 Brisket is cut from the underside of the cow, which is tough and filled with fat and collagen.
 Collagen is a fibrous protein that connects tissues together and is very strong.
 As collagen cooks, it breaks down, turns into gelatin, and dissolves into the meat.
 This is one of the things that makes smoked brisket so good.
 But another factor is starting with the right cut of meat.

 The brisket champions of the cook-off circuit will tell you that you need to get an expensive cut of brisket—it's USDA Prime from grain-fed cattle or nothing.
 Unfortunately, the highest quality beef tends to get shipped off to Japan because they are willing to pay for it.
 You might want to shop around if you get serious about brisket, but don't sink a lot of money into a brisket if you're just starting out—you can have success with a $1-a-pound brisket.
 Whatever you buy, try to get a brisket with good marbling, white fat, and deep color in the meat.
 There should be good fat throughout the meat and not just in one place.

 And don't be shocked by its size—briskets easily weigh in over 10 pounds or more, but will lose about 30 to 40 percent of their weight during smoking.
 So make sure to plan accordingly when calculating how many pounds to buy.

-Before the brisket hits the smoker it needs to be rinsed in lukewarm water, patted dry with paper towels, and be at room temperature.
+Before the brisket hits the smoker a few steps need to be taken.
+First, it needs to be rinsed in lukewarm water, and then patted dry with paper towels.
 If desired, you can marinate the meat or apply a seasoning rub ahead of when you plan to begin smoking.
 If you are going to marinate the meat, it should be placed in the mixture and refrigerated at least 12 hours before cooking.
 If you are going to apply a rub, it should be done at least an hour before you smoke.
 But no matter which seasoning method you use, be sure to have the brisket come to room temperature before cooking.